NilsDroste/nilsdroste.github.io/01_publications.md

 + **Droste, N.** (2017) Protected Areas and the Environmental Kuznet Curve – evidence from global panel data. *Job Market Paper*

++ **Droste, N.**, Farley, F., Ring, I., May, P.H., Ricketts, T. (2017) Designing a global mechanism for intergovernmental biodiversity financing. *In preparation for submission to Nature*

 + **Droste, N.**, D’Amato, D., Goddard, J.J.
-(2017) Where communities intermingle - outlining the evolution of topics in ecosystem service research. *In Preparation for Submission to Ecosystem Services*.
+(2017) Where communities intermingle - outlining the evolution of topics in ecosystem service research. *In preparation for submission to Ecosystem Services*.

 + **Droste, N.**, Lienhoop, N., Hansjürgens, B.,  (2017) Participatory budgeting as collective preference articulation – an institutional analysis of Ecuadorian municipal expenditure policies. *In preparation for submission to Public Choice*.

-+ **Droste, N.**, Farley, F., Ring, I., May, P.H., Ricketts, T. (2017) Designing a global mechanism for intergovernmental biodiversity financing.

 + D’Amato, D., **Droste, N.**, Winkler, K.J.
 (2017) Measuring Q - researchers’ shared views on Circular, Green and Bioeconomy.